 top of page

-The term "Pradosham" refers to the auspicious evening time that occurs one and a half hours before and after sunset, during which Lord Shiva and his vehicle Lord Nandi are worshipped.
-The Pradosham evening is observed on the 13th tithi (trayodashi) of both the waxing and waning lunar cycles, and is considered to be a significant religious occasion.
+The term "Pradosh or Pradosham" in Sanskrit refers to the evening time that starts roughly an hour and a half before sunset and ends an hour and a half after sunset (everyday).
+Usually during prasodham time, Lord Shiva and his vehicle (vaahan) Lord Nandi is worshipped in Hindu culture, and the most important pradosham worship is observed on the 13th tithi (trayodashi) of both the shukla and krishna paksha.

 After losing everything, Indra and the rest of the devas sought Lord Vishnu's help, who advised him that churning the celestial ocean was the only way to retrieve what they had lost.
-Indra then convinced the asuras to join them in this effort to obtain the nectar of immortality (Amrita).
+Indra then convinced the asuras to join them in this effort to obtain the nectar of immortality aka Amrita.
 They used Mount Mandara as the churning rod and the serpent Vasuki from Lord Shiva's neck as the churning rope, with the asuras taking the side of serpent's mouth and the devas taking its tail.
-However, during the churning, the mount began to sink, prompting Lord Vishnu to take an avatar of a turtle, known as Lord Kurma, to support the mountain on his shell, allowing the churning to continue.
+However, during the churning, the mount began to sink, prompting Lord Vishnu to take an avatar of a turtle, known as Kurma avatar, to support the mountain on his shell, allowing the churning to continue.

-Five types of Pradosham
+Types of Pradosham

 1. Nitya Pradosham (daily)